LIBOR is ending

 As a client, am I required to take any action now?

-No. At this stage we are only making you aware of the transition.
-If specific action is required by you, we will contact you directly, for instance, through the corporate actions process.
+No. If specific action is required by you, we will contact you directly, for instance, through the corporate actions process.

 What should I expect from Kleinwort Hambros going forward?